What is a cash advance on a credit card?

 Here are some frequently asked questions about cash advances:

-A cash advance won’t directly impact your credit scores but it will use more of your available credit.
+A cash advance won’t directly impact your credit scores, but it will use more of your available credit.
 And this can affect your credit utilization ratio, which is the amount of credit you’re using versus the total credit you have access to.
-It’s possible that a higher credit utilization ratio could lower your credit scores
+It’s possible that a higher credit utilization ratio could lower your credit scores.

 The cost of a cash advance is added to your credit card balance.
-This means you can pay off the cash advance amount in the same way you’d make any other type of credit card payment.
+This means you can pay off the cash advance amount in the same way you’d make any other credit card payment.

-Credit card cash advances in a nutshell
+Key takeaways: Credit card cash advances

 Related Content